azam-izm/dart-flutter-tutorials/Dart Questions & Answers.md

 **Q: What is the correct structure for using extends, with, and implements in Dart, including all combinations and cases?**

-In Dart, you can use extends, with, and implements to create class hierarchies and mix in behaviors.
+In Dart, when using extends, with, and implements, the correct order is: extends comes first (if inheriting from a superclass), with is prioritized next (for mixing in additional behavior), and implements comes last (for implementing interfaces).
 Here are the different combinations:
 ```
 class Vehicle extends Machine with M1, M2 {}